indigames/ige-docs/docs/source/man_navigation.rst

    =====================================  =====================================

 Navigation System supports different filters for each type of NavAgent, up to 16 types.
-For each agent type, the area cost canbe configured saparately, providing abilities to customize agent behaviors.
+For each agent type, the area cost canbe configured separately, providing abilities to customize agent behaviors.

-To configure area cost for each area, for each type of agent, use Python API of NavAgentManager, as below:
+To configure area cost for each area, for each type of agent, use `Python API Document <_static/html/igeScene.html#igeScene.NavAgentManager>`_, as below:

 ..  code:: python